 As the weather warms up and you’re looking for new activities to enjoy with your dog, consider the high-energy dog sport, dock diving!
 It’s more popular than ever with clubs and events planned all across the country, and you and your pup can choose to compete together or simply get out to the events as spectators.

-Who can compete?
 Dogs of almost any age and ability level can participate – even senior and tiny dogs.
 Still, dogs that love to chase, retrieve and enjoy the water will do best.
-While dogs with these exact characteristics (think Chesapeake Bay retrievers, Golden retrievers and Labs) dominated the sport in the early days, you’ll now see dogs of all breeds and sizes competing and having a great time.
+While dogs with these exact characteristics (think Chesapeake Bay retrievers, Golden retrievers, and Labs) dominated the sport in the early days, you’ll now see dogs of all breeds and sizes competing and having a great time.

 If you and your dog participate in dock diving regularly or have just given it a try, please share your experiences in the Comments section below.